Son charts mom's heartbreaking descent into dementia

 Dementia with Lewy bodies is the second most common form of the disease in older adults after Alzheimer’s, affecting more than 1.4 million Americans.
 Abnormal clumps of a protein building up in brain cells cause the disease, which is characterized by a gradual loss of cognitive functions.
 Patients experience visual hallucinations, REM disorders that cause them to physically act out dreams, and tremors like those in Parkinson’s disease.
 But unlike Parkinson’s, Lewy body dementia affects wider swaths of the brain, interfering with a person’s everyday life and their ability to carry out typical activities or solve problems.

-About three years ago, basic tasks like paying bills, driving a car or taking medication became challenges for Molly, who at the time was living alone in Lima, Ohio.
-She eventually had to quit her job and, after an infection landed her in the hospital, her children stepped in.
+About three years ago, basic tasks like paying bills, driving a car or taking medication became challenges for Molly, who at the time was living alone in Columbus, Ohio.
+Then, after an infection landed her in the hospital, her children stepped in.
 She now lives closer to her family in a nursing home in nearby Dublin, where her son and daughter visit on alternate days, taking her out for shopping trips, the occasional pedicure or haircut, and family dinners.

 Daley never knows what state of mind his mom will be in on each visit.
 Sometimes she’ll welcome him with a smile and small talk.
 Then there was the time he watched her using one toothbrush to brush another, having seemingly forgotten how to brush her teeth.
 Or the time she kept asking if the shower was a way out of the room.